andreaferretti/factor-tutorial/README.md

 Where to go from here?
 ----------------------

-tips, drawbacks, other vocabs: exceptions, models, pattern matching, monads...
+tips, drawbacks, other vocabs: exceptions, macros, models, pattern matching, monads...